tetracorp/k240/docs/_posts/2022-05-21-powerplant-sucks.md

 | Solar Generator                |   1,500 | 10 | 20 |
 | Solar Panel                    |     500 |  5 | 15 |

-&dagg; Hit points with Building Armour blueprint.
+&dagger; Hit points with Building Armour blueprint.

 However, this is mitigated by the fact that it's a four-square building.